-If you’re running a brick and mortar storefront, your costs tend to include utilities, rent, staff, and more!
+If you’re running a brick-and-mortar storefront, your costs tend to include utilities, rent, staff, and more!
 It can all add up pretty quickly.
 Opening a small business e-commerce store, however, is a low investment and costs less to operate!
-Adding E-commerce may mean getting a new website, but once you’re up and running your ongoing operation costs won’t require much more than what is already currently available at your brick and mortar location.
-And, for businesses that are just starting out, selling online is much less expensive than getting a brick and mortar set up!
+Adding E-commerce may mean getting a new website, but once you’re up and running your ongoing operation costs won’t require much more than what is already currently available at your brick-and-mortar location.
+And, for businesses that are just starting out, selling online is much less expensive than getting a brick-and-mortar set up!

 With e-commerce, you have the ability to gather data and analytics about your customers including tracking where the traffic is coming from, how long they stay on your site, and where they are clicking on your site.
 You can utilize this information to re-target customers who visit but don’t buy or abandon their cart.
-This type of remarketing is super effective because the ads people see are in context to the products they were just looking at and remember.
+This type of remarketing is super effective because the ads people see are in context to the products they are just looking at and remembering.

 Build Relationships with Customers

 Gather information about your online shoppers to better communicate with them.
-When they check-out at your online store, you can collect valuable information such as their name, email address, mailing address, birthday, and phone number.
+When they check out at your online store, you can collect valuable information such as their name, email address, mailing address, birthday, and phone number.
 With those five pieces of information, you now have multiple ways to communicate with consumers and build a relationship with them.

-Integrate sales and inventory management between your online store and your brick and mortar storefront.
+Integrate sales and inventory management between your online store and your brick-and-mortar storefront.
 With the online data you’ve obtained from tracking your customers, you get a better idea of how to manage your inventory.

 Widen Your Reach and Increase Sales